andpsc/RepData_PeerAssessment1/PA1_template.md

     keep_md: true
 ---

-The following code represents a submission for the assignment "Peer Assessment 1" of the Coursera course "Reproducible Research".
+This file represents the submission for the assignment "Peer Assessment 1" of the Coursera course "Reproducible Research".

 The following code loads all relevant packages and ensures all code chunks will be displayed, allowing peers to review: